microsoft/industry/fsi/referenceImplementation/readme.md

 - **** This is the dedicated Management Group for landing zones, which are optimized and governed aligned with migration scenarios, net-new development using PaaS services, as well as mission-critical banking workloads.
 An application team request as many subscriptions as they want into the various landing zones, and will be responsible for development, testing, and production.
 From a platform perspective, each subscription is treated equally (i.e., everything is treated as production) to reduce friction in deployment, operations, and overall continuous compliance.

-- **Online:** This is the dedicated Management Group for Online landing zones, meaning workloads that may require direct internet inbound/outbound connectivity or also for workloads that may not require a VNet.
+- **Cloud-Native:** This is the dedicated Management Group for cloud-native landing zones, meaning workloads that may require direct internet inbound/outbound connectivity and will not require connectivity to on-premises.

 - **Corp:** This is the dedicated Management Group for Corp landing zones, meaning workloads that requires connectivity/hybrid connectivity with the corporate network thru the hub in the connectivity subscription.